Cuates/centosinstall/additionallanguage/rails/ReadMe.md

 * `source /etc/profile.d/rvm.sh`
 * `gem install rails` (side note to install a specific version: `gem install rails -v 6.1.3.1`)
   * **WAIT FOR THIS TO FINISH**
+  * If presented with the following messages
     * Install package 'rubygems' to provide command 'gem'? y
     * Proceed with changes? y
 * `rails -v`